If you follow my blog then you already know what copywriting is and why it’s so important to sell any product or service.

 A reduced price, an offer valid only for a few days, free extras, etc.

-Writing good offers is an art since you shouldn't sound gimmicky.
+Writing excellent offers is an art since you don't want to sound gimmicky.

 The offer has to be credible and explain the reasons why you’ve lowered the price or why you’re giving something for free, like here: